-No tracks were written beforehand, the samples would dictate the direction in the studio, no musicians played in a pre-defined key, they all just improvised and our creative process was simply to just see which samples worked together.
-Then afterwards, in some cases, we wrote or collaborated and added lyrics.
-Orchestra of Samples is an exploration into serendipity and musical probability, it’s about bringing people together who wouldn’t normally perform together, and more to the point their instruments which wouldn’t normally be heard together!
-Working outside of normal musical conventions has really opened our eyes and helped discover incredibly unexpected combinations of instruments – some of which we didn’t even know about, such as the dombyra, the boudègue, a cristal baschet or tanbur and many others!
+Musicians didn’t play in a pre-defined key, they all just improvised individually and the creative process was simply to figure out which samples worked together.
+Then afterwards, in some cases, they wrote or collaborated and added lyrics.
+Orchestra of Samples is an exploration into serendipity, it’s about creating a dialogue between different musical cultures and very different instruments.
+Working in this very unconventional manner has resulted in incredibly unexpected combinations of instruments – some of which are quite rare and unusual, such as the angklung, the boudègue or cristal baschet.

 In 2017, an album of Orchestra of Samples was released with German label !K7, and in 2021 new singles were released.
 Addictive TV have performed the project worldwide at festivals and venues including the UK’s WOMAD and Celtic Connections festivals, Erarta Museum in St Petersburg, Pompidou Centre in Paris, Mexico City’s Centro Nacional de las Artes and Rome’s Museum of Contemporary Arts.
 Guest musicians often perform on the show and have included world-famous percussionist Dame Evelyn Glennie, sitar virtuoso Baluji Shrivastav OBE, jazz trombonist Dennis Rollins MBE, award-winning Beatbox Collective, fretless guitarist Alejandro de Valera, French rapper Edgar Sekloka (aka Suga) and many others.

 For biography and more info about Addictive TV, check out their website.
 For more info on all the recording sessions and each musician, check out the project’s blog.